Mitiq: A software package for error mitigation on noisy quantum computers: Additional library information

+As we have already shown, errors affecting the estimation of expectation values can be reduced with appropriate functions returning the mitigated expectation value as a real number, e.g. \inlinecode{execute\_with\_zne}, \inlinecode{execute\_with\_pec}.
+Here, we show two alternative methods for applying the same error mitigation process.
+Depending on context, these alternative but equivalent methods may provide a simpler usage.

-The first method is \inlinecode{mitigate\_executor} which inputs the executor and the same optional arguments as \inlinecode{execute\_with\_zne} except the quantum program.
-This function returns a new executor which implements zero-noise extrapolation when it is called with a quantum program, as shown below.
+The first method is provided by the function \inlinecode{mitigate\_executor} which inputs the same arguments as \inlinecode{execute\_with\_*} except the quantum circuit.
+This function returns a new executor which implements error mitigation when it is called with a quantum program, as shown below.